dedicoded/MyCora123/ENVIRONMENT_VARIABLES_MAPPING.md

 ## ✅ Validation Checklist

-- [ ] All 8 environment variables added to Vercel
+- [ ] All 8 environment variables added to Replit Secrets
-- [ ] Variables set for both Production and Preview
+- [ ] Variables accessible in development and production
 - [ ] RPC URL matches your blockchain network
 - [ ] Contract addresses are from correct network
 - [ ] Private keys are secure and properly formatted
 - [ ] Web3.Storage token is valid and active
-- [ ] Redeployed after adding variables
+- [ ] Restarted development server after adding variables

 ## 🚨 Security Notes